Long Beach Township police respond to report of building collapse in Barnegat Light - NewsBreak

 The Middlesex County Prosecutor’s Office is investigating the death of a 65-year-old Old Bridge woman as a homicide.

-One swimmer apparently drowned and two others were rescued Sunday night from the waters in Long Branch, according to police.
-The body of the unidentified swimmer was found shortly after 9 p.m. in the ocean near the 100 block of Ocean Avenue North, Long Branch Police Chief Domingos Saldida said in an email.
+One swimmer drowned and two others were rescued off the Jersey Shore, NJ Advance Media reported.
+The victim, whose identity has not been released, was located just after 9 p.m.
+Sunday, Sept.
+18 in the water near the 100 block of Ocean Avenue North in Long Branch, the outlet said citing an email from Police Chief Domingos Saldida.

 ocscanner.news